pieter-groeneweg/Bootstrap-Carousel/README.md

 Layout is to be set to "carousel"

 !
 Note, this needs improvement as the module class suffix may have use for other means of styling in your site.
+!
+Note, when in the last slide there are less articles left than the number of articles allowed in the slide, white space is shown.

 ## Your own template styling and demands.
 //the part at will.. //to end part at will